jbangdev/jbang/src/main/scripts/container/README.md

 This container intended for quick and easily run java based scripts with [jbang](https://jbang.dev).

-Can be used directly with docker or as a GitHub Action
+Can be used directly with docker or as a GitHub Action.

+The source is located in [jbangdev/jbang](https://github.com/jbangdev/jbang/blob/master/src/main/scripts/container/) and are update in this repo on every tag/release of jbangdev/jbang.

 [Source](https://github.com/jbangdev/jbang-action)